 We consider innovation as a critical driver of bettering mental health for all.
 The brain is a complex structure, and there are currently no biomarkers for predicting, diagnosing, or evaluating treatment for psychiatric conditions.
 Even though there are no cures, novel treatments that improve people’s functioning and quality of life are critical to effectively manage chronic mental health conditions.

-In the midst of the Covid-19 global pandemic, we’ve all grown more conscious of our health, particularly our mental health and well-being.
 It is more important than ever to raise awareness about the importance of maintaining our health and to continue the fight against the stigma associated with brain disease.

 In 2017, it was projected that over 11% of the world’s population suffered from a mental health issue.
 According to NCBI, patients with serious mental health conditions have a 10-to-25-year reduction in life expectancy.
 A recent study conducted by the Sindh Mental Health Authority and the Edhi Foundation revealed the magnitude of the issue where 42% of participants from both urban and rural regions indicated suffering from depression, significant levels of anxiety, and 25% had suicidal thoughts.